xaviermerino/ECE1552/Homework3/README.md

 ```

 This is provided for you to get feedback on your code.
 You can attempt to fix it and prepare it for submission once it passes all the tests.
 Once submitted, a set of similar tests will be run on your solution.

+#### Submission

+You are expected to submit your a zip file in Canvas by the specified deadline.
+The zip file name must match your Tracks ID.
+For instance, if your Tracks ID is aLastname2016 then your zip file should be called `aLastname2016.zip`.
+The zip file should only contain the `main.cpp` file.
+Submit under Homework #3.